Principia College: Organization and administration

+Barbara Blackwell was appointed chief executive of Principia in July 2022, after serving four years as chief advancement officer and a year as acting chief planning officer.

 Principia had an endowment of $696.2 million as of June 2020.
 The endowment size declined by more than $100 million in the decade prior to 2018.

 Academics

 Principia College offers twenty-seven majors in the liberal arts and sciences.
+The academic majors are housed in one of five Academic Centers: Center for Narrative, Meaning & Media, Center for Business & Computer Science, Center for Civic & Global Engagement, Center for Sustainability, Ecology & Chemistry, and Center for the Arts.
 The college does not currently offer a graduate program.
 The most popular majors include mass communication, biology, sociology, anthropology, studio and fine art, and business administration.

 Principia offers Study Abroad & Field Programs, International Student Programs, Conferences, and International Student Experiences.
+Recent Study Abroad programs have traveled to Finland, Malawi, Spain, Nepal, Greece, Italy & Malta, and Peru.

 In their 2025 rankings, U.S. News & World Report ranked Principia tied for #66 (up from #83 in 2019 and #139 in 2014) among all National Liberal Arts Colleges, and #2 in the category of "Best Value Schools".
-For the 2024–2025 academic year, Principia College's annual tuition costs were $33,600, with additional costs of $13,910 for room and board.
+For the 2026–2027 academic year, Principia College's annual tuition costs were $34,800, with additional costs of $15,000 for living expenses and fees.
 In 2024, the school had an acceptance rate above 45%.

 Student life

 Principia College has a diverse student composition and amount of organizations given its size.
-20% of its students are international and represent thirty countries on six of the world's seven continents.
-The college has forty student clubs and organizations, among these the Euphrates and Leadership institutes.
+41% of its students are international.
+The college has 24 student clubs and organizations, among these Half the Sky, Friends of English, and Fire Brigade.
 The Public Affairs Conference at the college is one of oldest student-led conferences in America and has been held annually since 1939.
-The Principia College Speaker Series has featured former United States President Barack Obama, statesman and retired four-star general Colin Powell, former United States president George H. W. Bush, former United States president Jimmy Carter, author and poet Maya Angelou, David McCullough, Elie Wiesel, actor and director Robert Duvall, Val Kilmer, Coretta Scott King, and Margaret Thatcher.
+The Principia College Speaker Series has featured former United States president Barack Obama, statesman and retired four-star general Colin Powell, former United States president George H. W. Bush, former United States president Jimmy Carter, author and poet Maya Angelou, David McCullough, Elie Wiesel, actor and director Robert Duvall, Val Kilmer, Coretta Scott King, and Margaret Thatcher.
 In addition to the Public Affairs Conference, Principia College holds an International Perspectives Conference with a focus on global issues such as human rights in Africa.